jane95924/Direct-Marketing/README.md

 # Direct-Marketing
-Predict who buy a phone
+Goal :
+Reduce cost of mailing by targeting a set of consumers likely to buy a new cell-phone product.